MeneerTS/css_2025/README.md

-# css_2025
+# The Bison Moo-cracy, CSS 2025
+By Balthazar Dupuy d'Angeac, Ivana Malčić, Luke Kraakman and Thijs Stessen

+A codebase for modeling the voting dynamics of bizons, either sequentially or synchronously.
+Some results can be found in the pretty plots folder and the file 'CSS final presentation.pptx' contains our slides on the topic.

 We have roughly 5-10% ‘assert’ statements inline.
+Just thought you should know. (wink wink)

+## Usage
+### Sequential model
-Functions from main can be called from seperate files to link analyses, this is how we used the code.
+Functions from main.py can be called to produce different results, this is how we used the code.
 For convenience an argument parser is included in the main file.
 The main file can be run using python main.py followed by the following arguments:

     Run various analysis and visualization functions for the voting simulation.